pragma-/pbot/doc/Commands.md

 executed within PBot's API and context.
 They have access to PBot internal subroutine and data structures.

+#### Listing all built-in commands
+To list all built-in commands, use the `list commands` command.

+Commands prefixed with a `+` require the user to have the respective `can-<command>` user-capability in order to invoke it.

 #### Creating new built-in commands
 Built-in commands are created via the `register()` function of the `Commands` module.
 Such commands are registered throughout PBot's source code.
 The owner